Borth

-Borth (Y Borth) is a village and seaside resort in Ceredigion, Mid Wales, 7 miles (11 km) north of Aberystwyth on the Ceredigion Coast Path.
-The community includes the settlement of Ynyslas.
-The population was 1,399 in 2011.
-From being largely Welsh-speaking, the village has become anglicised: over 54 per cent of its residents were born in England.
+Borth (Y Borth) is a village, seaside resort and community in Ceredigion, Mid Wales; it is located 7 miles (11 km) north of Aberystwyth, on the Ceredigion Coast Path.
+The community includes the settlement of Ynyslas and the population was 1,399 in 2011.
+Borth's sandy beach has helped to promote it as a seaside resort.

+From being largely Welsh-speaking, the village has become anglicised; over 54 per cent of its residents were born in England.
 According to both the 1991 and 2001 censuses, 43 per cent of the residents of Borth were primarily Welsh-speakers.

-Features and history

-Borth's sandy beach has helped to promote it as a seaside resort.
-There is a youth hostel in the village, and caravan and camping sites nearby.
+History

 There is an ancient submerged forest visible at low tide along the beach, where stumps of oak, pine, birch, willow and hazel (preserved by the acid anaerobic conditions in the peat) can be seen.
 Radiocarbon dating suggests the trees date from about 1500 BCE.
 This submerged forest also ties in with the legend of Cantre'r Gwaelod.
 The stumps were exposed for a time by Storm Hannah in 2019.

 Cors Fochno, a raised peat mire, part of the Dyfi Biosphere, is the only UNESCO Biosphere reserve in Wales.
 It is located next to the village, together with the Dyfi National Nature Reserve and visitors' centre at Ynyslas.
 The village is crossed by a long-distance footpath, the Dyfi Valley Way.

+In the past Upper Borth, then known simply as Borth, was in the township of Cyfoeth y Brenin, and nearby Morfa Borth being part of the township of Henllys.
+It is Morfa Borth which is now known as Borth today.

 On 4 April 1876, the entire Uppingham School in Rutland, England, consisting of 300 boys, 30 masters and their families, moved to Borth for a period of 14 months, taking over the disused Cambrian Hotel and a large number of boarding houses, to avoid a typhoid epidemic.

-Amenities and functions

-Borth railway station is served by the Cambrian Line.
-The station building houses Borth Station Museum, which displays community and railway historical artifacts and temporary exhibitions.
-The museum is run by volunteers.
-Borth is also the location of the Borth Animalarium and the Borth and Ynyslas Golf Club, which was used for many of the scenes in TV series Hinterland.